alextim/astro-lib/packages/astro-webmanifest/README.md

 | :-----: | :------: | :-------------: |
 | Boolean |   No     | `false` |

-Enable or disable `apple-touch-icon` links in `<head>`.
+Enable or disable `apple-touch-icon` links into `<head>`.

-iOS versions before 11.3 don't have support for web app manifest spec and don't recognize the icons defined in the webmanifest, so the creation of `apple-touch-icon` links in `<head>` is needed.
+iOS versions before 11.3 don't have support for web app manifest spec and don't recognize the icons defined in the webmanifest, so the creation of `apple-touch-icon` links into `<head>` is needed.

 This only works when the `icon` property is not empty.